Significance-based Estimation-of-Distribution Algorithms: Run Time Results for and

 \section{Run Time Results for \LO and \OM}

 We now prove our main results, that is, upper bounds of $O(n\log n)$ for the expected run time of the \sigcGA on \LO and \OM.
 We also note that the optimization process for the binary value function can be analyzed with arguments very similar to those for the \LO process.
 Consequently, we here have an $O(n \log n)$ run time as well.
-Note that the \sigcGA samples two offspring each iteration.
-Thus, up to a constant factor of $2$, the expected run time is equal to the expected number of iterations until an optimum is sampled.
-In our proofs, we only consider the number of iterations.
+Further, we consider the number of iterations~$T$ until the \sigcGA finds the optimal solution.
+Since it generates two offspring each iteration, the number of fitness function evaluations is at most $2T$.

-We mention briefly that the \sigcGA is unbiased in the sense of \citet{DBLP:journals/algorithmica/LehreW12}, that is, it treats bit values and bit positions in a symmetric fashion.
-Consequently, all of our results hold not only for \OM and \LO as defined in eqs.~\eqref{eq:oneMax} and~\eqref{eq:leadingOnes} but also any similar function where an $x_i$ may be changed to a $1 - x_i$ or swapped with an $x_j$ (with $j \neq i$), as the \sigcGA has no bias for $1$s or $0$s, nor does it prefer certain positions over other positions.
-(In fact, it treats all positions exactly the same.)
+Note that the \sigcGA treats~$1$s and~$0$s symmetrically, that is, it is unbiased in the sense of Lehre and Witt~\cite{DBLP:journals/algorithmica/LehreW12}.
+Hence, all results in this section hold for any type of function as defined in eqs.~\eqref{eq:oneMax} or~\eqref{eq:leadingOnes} where, for any position $i \in [n]$, a bit~$x_i$ can be flipped to $1 - x_i$ instead or swapped with another bit~$x_j$.

-In our proofs, we use the following lemma to bound probabilities split up by the law of total probability.
+The following lemma states a useful bound for convex combinations.
+We use it in order to bound the probability of an event that we decomposed into an event and its complement.